-Before panicking if your job interview seemed too short, there are many factors that can affect the amount of face-to-face time you are given.
-We're here to provide a few tips to help you make the most out of the time you are given for your job interview.
+Many factors can affect the amount of time you are given.
+In this article, we provide a few tips to help you make the most out of the time you have for your job interview.

 The first step in the interview process is usually a screening interview.
 This allows interviewers to search for the skills and specific type of experience needed for the hire.
 This could be a phone call or an in-person meeting with candidates.

 For most people, this interview should last thirty minutes or less.
 The initial conversation simply is for the company representative to screen you as a potential candidate, so don't expect it to be an hour.

 They want to confirm that your background is a good fit for the role in a short amount of time with some key questions.
 The interviewer may only ask a couple of basic questions before deciding.

 Don't be discouraged if this interview is short.
 Chances are the person you are speaking to is a recruiter or member of human resources and is simply putting together a list of candidates for the open position.

 After your initial screening, you will be brought in for an interview to meet with the hiring manager.
 This interview should take up the most time.
 At this point, you may be wonder, with the hiring manager, how long should an interview last?